Origami-Cloudless-AI/TinyMLaaS-2023-winter/README.md

 Please feel free to edit this document to share information with others correctly.

 #  Sprint 1
+This time, we'll add training part as WebApp.
-[this](https://blog.devgenius.io/testing-streamlit-a1f1fd48ce8f) helps for the following.
+[This](https://blog.devgenius.io/testing-streamlit-a1f1fd48ce8f) helps for the following.

 1. Train with Jupyter notebook
 2. Convert to WebApp with streamlit
 3. Add test & coverage